Okrio/tinyrecurrentunet/README.md

 ## Dataset

-Inspired by [CleanUNet](https://github.com/NVIDIA/CleanUNet)'s training methodology, assuming the dataset is stored in the waveform format with the structure below:
+Inspired by [CleanUNet](https://github.com/NVIDIA/CleanUNet)'s training methodology, assuming the dataset is stored in the .wav format with the structure below:

 ```